Watts-College/crj-507-fall-2025/schedule.md

 * What is “network science” and how is it different from “usual” research?
 * What do networks “look like”?
-* What is R and and RStudio and how do I use these programs?
+* What is R and RStudio and how do I use these programs?
 * What are "data-driven documents" and how do I use them for this course?

 ## Assigned Reading